RevDeBug/revdebug-tutorial-angular/README.md

 npm install @revdebug/revdebug
 ```
 ### RevDeBug Configuration
-The only required configuration is setting the appropriate RevDeBug server host, as shown in the example below:
+.
+You can specify the host directly in the Dockerfile using the build argument REVDEBUG_SERVER_HOSTNAME, or you can also change the host in the revdebug.json configuration file, as shown below:

 ```json
 {